 Home > Network Management > dig

-dig (Domain Information Groper) is a command-line tool used to query Domain Name System (DNS) related information.
-It queries various DNS records, such as the IP address and MX records of a specific domain, and displays detailed response results.
-It is an essential tool for DNS troubleshooting and network management.
+dig (Domain Information Groper) is a powerful command-line tool used to query Domain Name System (DNS) servers to retrieve various DNS information such as domain names, IP addresses, and mail exchanger records.
+It is essential for network troubleshooting and verifying DNS records.

 Overview